 No single source of funding or financial plan will be capable of dealing with the capital improvements needs for total redevelopment and reconstruction of all the neighborhood projects and needs.
-However, the funding matrix included in this report show different funding sources determined without further study, but the that could be made available for specific community believed needed to be a central projects and it should be expected that part of the plan.
-These include: layering of multiple sources of funding will be required in most cases.
-The ability to obtain these funds will rest with the City of • New Orleans and neighborhood groups and determine the actual cost to governmental advisory committees.
+However, the funding matrix included in this report show different funding sources that could be made available for specific projects and it should be expected that layering of multiple sources of funding will be required in most cases.
+The ability to